thevirajshelke/selected-categories-post-ordering/README.txt

 Don't forget to rate the plugin and submit your valuable review :)

 == Changelog ==
+= 1.1.0 =
+* changed the settings page from text field to more interactive with category names and checkboxes
+* implementation changes
+* major bug fixes

 = 1.0.0 =
 * First Release

 == Upgrade Notice ==

+= 1.1.0 =
+* Major implementation, settings changes.
+Mandatory Upgrade!

 = 1.0.0 =
 * First Release